 Death – the great leveller

 The death of our monarch is a new experience for many British citizens.
 Our own death will also be a new experience for each one of us.
 The Bible tells us to prepare to meet our God Amos 4:12.
 The godly have done so and the rest are encouraged to do so.

 Even the Royals need the Gospel, and our Queen professed to know the Gospel.
 There are many who say that they know Christ, who neither know Him nor His Gospel.
 Jesus will tell them, “I never knew you.”
 Many prayers were made for Queen Elizabeth II and eternity alone will reveal the answer.

 Dying Samuel Rutherford was summoned to Parliament to answer a charge of treason for his book Lex, Rex: The Law and the Prince.
 He replied that he had received another summons to a higher Court, “I behove to answer my first summons; and, ere your day arrive, I will be where few kings and great folks come.”
 It does not have to be this way.
 We have a Gospel of the hope of eternal life.

 Our Queen lived till 96 years old but she has now gone the way of all flesh.
 The Bible reminds us repeatedly that this world is our short home, while eternity is our “long home” Ecc 12:5, and so we are encouraged to seek the heavenly city that will last forever Heb 13:14.

-Death levels us all bodily, but it is the portal for our immortal spirit to the eternal world where very different standards pertain than here on Earth.
+Death levels us all bodily, but it is the portal for our immortal spirit to enter the eternal world where very different standards pertain than here upon Earth.
 Jesus Christ tells us that He is the door to the Father’s house Jn14:3 and all who hear His Gospel are invited to come to Him and to partake of the water of life freely Rev 21:6.

 8 Sep 2022: national concern for the Queen began after Buckingham Palace published a Statement: